 In different places, the traditions may differ, but the purpose of this holiday remains the same: it’s an opportunity to spend time with the people who you’re thankful for or are important to you.

-*Content note: discussion of domestic violence.
+*Written by Kanchan Naik, Founder and former Editor-in-Chief of The Roar *Content note: discussion of domestic violence.
 Forty-five-year-old Mamta Shah met her second husband at a student union in 2012, and they soon shared a cramped Houston apartment to begin their new life together.
-Shah had recently fled Nepal and an abusive marriage, gaining asylum status in the United States for her condition.
-She had endured […]
+Shah had recently fled Nepal and an abusive marriage, gaining asylum […]

-“Dekhiye,” snaps Kajol, staring fiercely into Shah Rukh’s playful gaze.
+*Written by Kanchan Naik, Founder and former Editor-in-Chief of The Roar “Dekhiye,” snaps Kajol, staring fiercely into Shah Rukh’s playful gaze.
 “Please leave me alone.”
 Her words are powerful, and her message is clear.
 It’s a warning sign, one as clear as crystal and firm as stone.
-Yet her words are accompanied with the romantic theme song of the age-old, “Dilwale Dulhaniya Le Jayenge.”
-Violins lilt […]
+Yet her words are accompanied with the romantic […]

 By Srusti Acharya and Reha Matai Though the term beauty in essence has different meanings to each and every individual.
 Yet, living in society often insists on participation in various norms that have developed into our daily lives.
 According to Statistica.com, as of December 20th, 2019 “According to a May 2017 survey of American consumers, […]